Children Eye Exams Early On Is Best

 - Hand-eye Coordination

-Following the guidelines for children’s eye exams and staying alert to any signs of vision problems can help your child to reach his or her potential.
-Call Richmond Hill Optometric Clinic to set up your child’s eye exam.
+Following the guidelines for children’s eye exams and staying alert to any signs of vision problems can help your child reach their full potential.